Supersonic-Sites/leachanel/content/en/services.md

   - img: /img/lea_chanel_background-1-.jpg
     aos: fade
     service_list:
+      - service: Upper Lip Wax
+        desc: >-
+          <strong>Duration: 15 minutes</strong><br>

+          Waxing upper lip, using warm cream wax.
+Soothing post-wax cream and/or oil ensures calming of the skin and no leftover stickiness.
+Muwah!
+      - service: Underarms Wax
+        desc: >-
+          <strong>Duration: 15 minutes</strong><br>

+          Hair removal of under arm area using warm cream wax.
+Soothing post-wax cream ensures calming of the skin and no leftover stickiness.
+      - service: Basic Bikini Wax
+        desc: "<strong>Duration: 20 minutes</strong><br>Warm cream wax and/or hot honey
+          wax.
+Waxing of hair surrounding bikini line only.
+Soothing post-wax cream ensures calming of the skin and no leftover stickiness."
+      - service: Brazilian/Full Bikini Wax
+        desc: >-
+          <strong>Duration: 30 minutes</strong><br>

+          Full or high-cut waxing of intimate bikini area, using warm cream wax and/or hot honey wax.
+Soothing post-wax cream ensures calming of the skin and no leftover stickiness.
+      - service: Half Legs Wax (Lower or Upper)
+        desc: '<strong>Duration: 45 minutes</strong><br>Waxing of lower or upper half
+          legs, using warm cream wax.
+Soothing post-wax cream ensures calming of the skin and no leftover stickiness. *Add on "Basic Bikini Wax" for only $10 more.'
+      - service: How to you make holy water?
+        desc: You boil the hell out of it. orem ipsum dolor sit amet consectetur adipisicing elit.
+Quas cupiditate laboriosam fugiat.
+      - service: How to you make holy water?
+        desc: You boil the hell out of it. orem ipsum dolor sit amet consectetur adipisicing elit.
+Quas cupiditate laboriosam fugiat.
+      - service: How to you make holy water?
+        desc: You boil the hell out of it. orem ipsum dolor sit amet consectetur adipisicing elit.
+Quas cupiditate laboriosam fugiat.
+      - service: How to you make holy water?
+        desc: You boil the hell out of it. orem ipsum dolor sit amet consectetur adipisicing elit.
+Quas cupiditate laboriosam fugiat.
+      - service: How to you make holy water?
+        desc: You boil the hell out of it. orem ipsum dolor sit amet consectetur adipisicing elit.
+Quas cupiditate laboriosam fugiat.
+      - service: How to you make holy water?
+        desc: You boil the hell out of it. orem ipsum dolor sit amet consectetur adipisicing elit.
+Quas cupiditate laboriosam fugiat.
       - service: How to you make holy water?
         desc: You boil the hell out of it. orem ipsum dolor sit amet consectetur adipisicing elit.
 Quas cupiditate laboriosam fugiat.